Updated September 25, 2017.

 My photos give some idea of what we saw, but do not communicate the vastness and distances of the canyon, nor my breathlessness when I first stood at the edge of the plunging depths.

 Later, I learned from another local resident that the legendary Evel Kenieval made his world renowned jump across the Snake River Canyon here in Twin Falls.

 A stroll along the Snake River Canyon Rim Trail extends the edgy experience.
-Consider renting a kayak from Pryor Paddle and put in at Centennial Waterfront Park to create a deep canyon experience while traveling upstream.
+Consider kayaking; put in at Centennial Waterfront Park to create a deep canyon experience while traveling upstream.
 Enjoy Pillar Falls, rapids cascading over monumental rocks, and then continue upstream to Shoshone Falls.